Council's fire prevention program

 How can I report a hazard?

-If you are concerned about a fire hazard at a particular property in your community, you can submit a service request via our website.
 When submitting the request, please provide as much detail as possible about the location of the property and the nature of the hazard, as well as your contact details.

 Roadside Slashing Program